-

 Revolutionising immune health

-In partnership with the Snow Medical Research Foundation (Snow Medical) have established the Snow Centre for Immune Health to tackle these major global health challenges.
+In partnership with the Snow Medical Research Foundation (Snow Medical) we have established the Snow Centre for Immune Health to tackle these major global health challenges.

-A world first for immune health
+A world first approach to immune health

 The Snow Centre for Immune Health has a global mission to improve the lives of people with immune diseases, using a new approach to immune health.

-The immune system is famously complex; however, we have found that the processes that determine immune cell decisions can be distilled into several key components.
 Computational modelling of how these components integrate to drive immune responses provides a new framework for understanding immune function and dysfunction.
 By understanding how molecular networks and genetic variation impact these immune cell decisions.

 The centre will look at immune health and the immune system from a whole-of-system, whole-of-person perspective.